Income protection insurance

 If we think the limitation of benefit clause wasn’t sufficiently brought to the customer's attention when the policy was sold, we might tell you to refund any overpayment of premiums.
 This may include interest from the date the customer's circumstances changed.

-But to uphold a complaint, we’ll need to be satisfied that the customer had been ‘prejudiced’ (would have acted differently) if the clause had been properly explained.
-One example of acting differently is if the customer had reduced cover in line with their reduced earnings.
+To uphold (agree with) a complaint, we’ll need to be satisfied that the customer had been ‘prejudiced’ (would have acted differently) if the clause had been properly explained.
+One example of acting differently is if the customer had reduced the cover in line with their reduced earnings.

 At the time he makes a claim, Anthony is an employed office manager earning £10,000 a year.
 He has a policy that will provide 75% of his pre-disability income.
-The maximum amount the insurer will pay out based on the premiums paid by the customer (the ‘insured benefit’) is £450 a month.
-He has no other accident or sickness policies, but he is entitled to receive state benefits of £3,000 a year.
+The maximum amount the insurer will pay out based on his premiums (the ‘insured benefit’) is £450 a month.
+Anthony has no other accident or sickness policies, but he is entitled to state benefits of £3,000 a year.

 His financial assessment would be: